A review of Sam Kieth’s Arkham Asylum: Madness.

 Despite the chaos, all staff and inmates remained at Arkham.
 No villains escaped and resignation letters, including from Sabine, were penned but not sent.
 For the villains, leaving was not an option as Arkham is their home.
 Could the same be said of the staff?
 Sabine confides to her son that it is him that gets her through the day.

 Ultimately, Kieth’s story is an interesting one, but does not feel that polished.
-His exploration of those who work at Arkham is refreshing, as outside of the occasional doctor or psychologist, they are mainly ignored.
+His exploration of those who work at Arkham is refreshing.
+In other stories, outside of the occasional doctor or psychologist, they are mainly ignored.
 Arkham’s staff in most comics feel as faceless as if they were members of A.I.M. or the Hand.

 The artwork is definitely interesting.
 Kieth is probably his own worst critic, saying his use of watercolours with digital work and photography does not achieve what he had hoped it would.
 However, it lends itself to a shifting experience when reading which makes sense for a comic about Arkham.
 And Kieth should be commended for the extra work he went to in making Joker’s parlour tricks and photographing them.